teemak/capstone/README.md

   <img src='imgs/interest_rate.png' alt='Interest Rate'/>
 </div><br/>

 Regarding market sentiment — the overall feel of the market based on news headlines and global events — it didn't significantly aid the analysis.
-The data used in the TweetEval model showed that most news coverage focused on negative or neutral stories, with a significant emphasis on conflicts and wars.
+The data used in the TweetEval model showed that most news coverage focused on negative or neutral stories, with a significant emphasis on Covid and conflicts.
 For sentiment analysis to provide meaningful insights, a more balanced mix of positive news is needed.
 However, this poses a challenge, as positive news and events are reported less frequently.

 <div align='center'>
   <img src='imgs/wordcloud.png' alt='Sentiment Word Cloud'/>